The Importance of Nutrition

 Don’t ignore fats.
 For all-too-long fats have been demonized as the leading cause of the obesity epidemic.
 However, recent research has demonstrated the beneficial effect of healthy fats (salmon, avocados, walnuts, almonds, olive oil).
 The right type of fats plays a crucial role in maintaining your youthful appearance and performing many essential internal functions.

 Here’s the key: unsaturated fats like the fats mentioned above are good.
-Saturated fats (milk, creme, butter, cheese, beef, pork), when consumed excessively, may wreak havoc on your cholesterol levels and should not be a huge part of your diet.
+Saturated fats (milk, cream, butter, cheese, beef, pork), when consumed excessively, may wreak havoc on your cholesterol levels and should not be a huge part of your diet.

 Transfats (margarine, salad dressings, fast foods, potato chips) are bad, period.
 Try to keep them to a bare minimum or entirely eliminate them.

 Carbohydrates.
 As with fats, there are “good carbs” and “bad carbs.”
-Complex carbs (fresh fruits and vegetables, oatmeal, brown rice, sweet potatoes, legumes and beans) provide a slow release of glucose which does not cause a spike in blood sugar levels.
+Complex carbs (fresh fruits and vegetables, oatmeal, brown rice, sweet potatoes, legumes, and beans) provide a slow release of glucose which does not cause a spike in blood sugar levels.
 Complex carbs also deliver roughage which helps our digestive system perform its essential functions.
 Furthermore, complex carbs provide an efficient source of energy.

-Simple carbs (white bread and rice, sodas, cakes, pies and candy) will give you a rapid energy jolt.
+Simple carbs (white bread and rice, sodas, cakes, pies, and candy) will give you a rapid energy jolt.
 However, this energy jolt won’t last long since simple carbs elevate your blood sugar to spike, making you tire faster.
 As with bad fats, don’t make simple carbs a mainstay of your diet.

 Avoid the latest popular diet craze.
 Some of these radical approaches to eating can have some validity.
 But often, they miss the mark on many key aspects.